natalieagus/50005/docs/Problem Set/09-network-security.md

 <div cursor="pointer" class="collapsible">Show Answer</div>
 <div class="content_answer">
   <p>
     The trusted keys are those with a valid signature path from the Root CA. These include A (signed by Root CA), B and C (signed by A), D (signed by B), and E (signed by C).
-F is <strong>not</strong> trusted because although E signed F, the client has no way to verify E’s key unless it trusts C, which it does.
+F is <strong>not</strong> trusted because although E signed F, the client has no way to verify E’s key because the client does not have E's certificate.
   </p>
   <p>
-    The client cannot verify a message signed by F, because there is no complete chain of signatures from the Root CA down to F. Although F’s key is signed by E and E by C, the client does not necessarily trust C unless the full path is valid and known.
+    The client cannot verify a message signed by F, because there is no complete chain of signatures from the Root CA down to F. Although F’s key is signed by E and E by C, the client does not necessarily trust E because the client does not have E's certificate.
   </p>
   <p>
-    If D signs C, and D is already trusted via Root → A → B → D, then there exists a new path: Root → A → B → D → C. This makes C trusted by transitivity.
-Consequently, E and F would also become trusted, as they now fall within a trusted path.
+    If D signs F, and D is already trusted via Root → A → B → D, and the since the Client has D's certificate, then there exists a new path: Root → A → B → D → F. This makes F trusted by transitivity.
   </p>
   <p>
     In open networks, relying only on transitive trust graphs poses risks.
 An attacker could insert fake keys or trick trusted nodes into signing unverified keys.
 Without strict policy enforcement or revocation mechanisms, the trust model can be exploited to elevate untrusted entities.